qunitjs/qunit/README.md

 ## Development

 To submit patches, fork the repository, create a branch for the change.
-Then implement the change, run `grunt` to lint and test it, then commit, push and create a pull request.
+Then implement the change, run `npm test` to lint and test it, then commit, push and create a pull request.

 Include some background for the change in the commit message and `Fixes #nnn`, referring to the issue number you're addressing.

-To run `grunt`, you need [Node.js](https://nodejs.org/download/), which includes `npm`, then `npm install -g grunt-cli`.
-That gives you a global grunt binary.
-For additional grunt tasks, also run `npm install`.
+To run `npm test`, you need [Node.js](https://nodejs.org/download/), which includes `npm`.

 ## Releases